Ratstail91/Toy/c-api/toy_literal_h.md

 When an integer and a float are compared, the integer is cooerced into a float for the duration of the call.

-Arrays and dictionaries are equal only if their keys and values all equal.
+Arrays or dictionaries are equal only if their keys and values all equal.
 Likewise, types only equal if all subtypes are equal, in order.

 Functions and opaques are never equal to anything, while values with the type `TOY_LITERAL_ANY` are always equal.